Department of Indo-Pacific Languages and Literatures

 Recently I was approached by a colleague with the request to assess the Journal of Language and Literature.
 Doubts were raised whether JLL is a reputable journal.
 This is my assessment:

-The honorary editor and one of the editors-in-chief are members of the Azerbaijan National Academy of Sciences.
+The honorary editor and one of the editors-in-chief of IJAR and its six daughter journals are said to be members of the Azerbaijan National Academy of Sciences.
 The second editor is Marek Smoluk from the Department of English Philology at the University of Zielona Góra.
 The journal has an advisory and review board with members from several universities around the world.

-UPDATE : On 26 November 2014 I sent emails to Prof. M. Smoluk (editor-in-chief) and to the following members of the advisory board: Michael F. Shaugnessy (Eastern New Mexico University, USA), J. Hussaun Khan (Sardar Patel University, India), Servet Çelik (Karadeniz Technical University, Turkey), Sara J. Newman (Kent State University, USA), and Nancy Carlson (Lamar University, USA).
+On 26 November 2014 I sent emails to seven members of the IJAR International Advisory and Editorial Board, and the JLL Editorial Board: Prof. M. Smoluk (Zielona Góra University), Michael F. Shaughnessy (Eastern New Mexico University, USA), J. Hussaun Khan (Sardar Patel University, India), Servet Çelik (Karadeniz Technical University, Turkey), Sara J. Newman (Kent State University, USA), Elaine Hewitt (University of Granada, Spain), and Nancy Carlson (Lamar University, USA).
+Apart from Michael Shaughnessy and Hussaun Khan, everyone else replied.

 The first to reply was Prof. M. Smoluk.
 He told me that already in May 2014 he had complained to the publishers of the Journal of Language and Literature that “as a co-editor I have never seen any papers before they go to print and after when they’re published.” (email Prof. M. Smoluk to Dr Javid Jafarov dated 14 May 2014).
 The Journal’s publishers never replied to Dr. Smoluk’s email.
 On 27 Nov 2014 I received a follow up email from Prof. Smoluk in which he announced that he will step down from his position as editor-in-chief.

-Publication standards are, as will be shown later, only seemingly high.
-Under Instruction for Authors it is stated that “submission of a paper to this journal implies that the manuscript has not been published in, or submitted to, any other journal […].
+Publication standards of the IJAR journals in general, and the JLL in particular, are, as will be shown later, only seemingly high.
+Under Instruction for Authors [the page has now been moved to https://www.eu-print.org/orta.php?go=instruction] it is stated that “submission of a paper to this journal implies that the manuscript has not been published in, or submitted to, any other journal […].
 All manuscripts are subject to review by two or more independent, anonymous referees chosen by the Editor-in-Chief.
 If revision is necessary, the author is asked to resubmit the dated, revised manuscript incorporating the suggestions and recommendations of the referees within three months. […].
 The Editor-in-Chief reserve the right to reject a manuscript without peer review if the manuscript does not comply with the Journal’s Instructions for Authors.”
 The editors also require that “the style of the manuscript should conform to currently acceptable usage in matters of grammar and syntax”, and articles are “subjected to a double blind peer review process”.

 Authors & Quality of Contributions